trysail-surbhi/oss-audit-24MIM10129/README.md

 - **Why Python matters:** Guido van Rossum's decision to release Python under a permissive open-source licence in 1991 is why it now runs inside every industry , from space exploration to Instagram.
 A licence choice made one person's project into the world's most popular programming language.
 - **How the PSF licence differs from GPL:** The GPL requires derivative works to remain open; the PSF imposes no such condition , which is why corporations embed Python freely in commercial products.
 - **How Git Bash bridges two worlds:** The same Bash scripting that powers Linux automation runs on Windows via Git Bash , making open-source tooling accessible without a virtual machine.
-- **How file permissions protect software:** Python's `site-packages/` directory must be properly permissioned, otherwise malicious code could be silently injected into every Python import on a system.
-- **How log analysis connects to real engineering:** Python's `logging` module, Loguru, and Sentry all work on the same principle this Script 4 implements: scan text lines for severity keywords and surface actionable patterns.

 ---